 Chairman and Practice Head, Eurasia

-Area of Expertise: Russia, Iran
+Area of Expertise: Global macro, Russia, Iran

-Since joining Eurasia Group in 2005, Cliff has written and spoken extensively on Russia's foreign and domestic policy.
-His analysis is informed by a network of elite Russian contacts.
-His views on Iran's nuclear program, domestic Iranian politics, and international sanctions are regularly cited as definitive by major media outlets.
-As a longtime analyst of two major energy producers, Cliff's expertise affords him deep insight into the relationship between geopolitics and energy markets.
+In addition, Cliff covers Russia's domestic and foreign policy, as well as its energy sector; his analysis is informed by a network of elite Russian contacts.
+He likewise focuses on Iranian nuclear and foreign policy, Iranian domestic politics, and sanctions targeting Iran.
+His views are regularly cited as definitive by major media outlets.
+As a longtime analyst of two major energy-producing countries, Cliff's expertise affords him deep insight into the relationship between geopolitics and energy markets.

-Previously, Cliff held a senior position at the State Department, where he served as deputy coordinator of US assistance to Eurasia during the Clinton administration.
+Before joining Eurasia Group in 2005, Cliff held a senior position at the State Department, where he served as deputy coordinator of US assistance to Eurasia during the Clinton administration.
 Cliff played a central role in US efforts to promote positive change in Eurasia; in particular, he led efforts to improve public policy training in Russia and tighten border security in Central Asia.
-Before that, Cliff worked for many years for the House International Relations Committee, where he served as the senior foreign policy adviser for Eurasia, North Africa, and foreign assistance.
-In an earlier stint, he served as Staff Director of the Subcommittee on Africa.
+Before that, Cliff worked for many years for the House International Relations Committee, where he served as the senior foreign policy adviser for global foreign assistance, Eurasia, and North Africa.
+He also served as staff director of the Subcommittee on Africa.